 Essex’s charm has grown significantly in recent times, with certain hotspots particularly catching the eye, albeit the county as a whole is reaping the benefits.

 Perhaps the jewel in Essex’s crown is Chelmsford, placed top among 12 locations in the East to make it into the Sunday Times ‘Best Places to Live’ guide, published in March 2018.
+It was also included in the top ten places to live in the East of England in 2019.

 Assessment was made on the back of a number of factors including jobs, schools and culture, with Chelmsford beating other places in Essex, Cambridgeshire, Suffolk and Norfolk to have made it into the national report.